yukiCodesStuff/GoChat/README.md

 It's alive!
 We have successfully connected to the server and sent a message!

+### Learning

+This project is very much a learning experience, if you care to learn a little bit about what goes on under the hood, read on!

+#### HTTP 1.0

 ### Resources

 - [How To Build A Chat And Data Feed With WebSockets In Golang?](https://www.youtube.com/watch?v=JuUAEYLkGbM)